 The NGAO relay will be located in a temperature-controlled and cooled environment.
 A thermal analysis was performed in Zemax to ascertain the behavior of the optics as the bench is cooled from 20C room temperature, to 0C summit temperature, to -15C of the cooled enclosure.
-The powered optics, the OAPs, will change radius of curvature as the bench is cooled, and the bench itself will contract.
+The powered optics, the four OAPs, will change radius of curvature as the bench is cooled, and the bench itself will contract.

-In Zemax the OAPs were assumed to be of Zerodur substrate with a CTE of 0.1, and the optical bench of stainless steel with a CTE of 12Ta.
-Zemax thermal analysis is not applicable to decentered systems, so the effects of temperature change were evaluated with a single, on-axis parabola with the same radius of curvature as the parent parabola of the matched OAPs of the first relay.
+In Zemax the OAPs were assumed to be of Zerodur substrate with a CTE of 0.1 x 10-6 / C, and the optical bench of stainless steel with a CTE of 12x 10-6 / C. Zemax thermal analysis is not applicable to decentered systems, so the effects of temperature change were evaluated with a single, on-axis parabola with the same radius of curvature as the parent parabola of the matched OAPs of the first relay.